dejan/lanchat/README.md

 # LAN chat

-A simple demo of trying out using [IP broadcasting](https://en.wikipedia.org/wiki/Broadcast_address) to have serveless chat over LAN.
+A simple demo of using [IP broadcasting](https://en.wikipedia.org/wiki/Broadcast_address) to have serveless chat over LAN.

 ## Install